 As an emergency physician, it is my duty to advocate for patients.
 Today, I am writing to address a very vulnerable population: pediatric victims of firearm injury.
-School shootings are horrific events which are becoming all too common, but I must point out that children are injured every day by firearms in this country.
-In fact, firearm-related injuries are the third leading cause of death among US children, and 91% of kids that die due to firearms in developed countries world-wide die in the United States.
-Every day in the US emergency physicians must see young children suffer because of readily-available dangerous weapons.
-This must stop.Fortunately, we are not powerless.
-We must address firearm injuries as the public health problem that they are.
+Firearm-related injuries are the third leading cause of death among US children, and 91% of children that die due to firearms in developed countries world-wide die in the United States.
+American emergency physicians see young children suffer daily because of readily-available dangerous weapons.
+This must stop.

+We are not powerless.
+We must address firearm injuries as a public health crisis.
 Physicians, public health officials and elected leaders have successfully reduced injuries from other mechanisms like motor vehicle collisions and household poisonings through careful study and evidence-based regulations.
 We must do the same for firearm injuries.
-When it comes to motor vehicles, we monitor speed, have safety seat requirements, car inspections, age restrictions and laws against drunk and impaired driving. .
-It is now time that we impose similar restrictions on our firearms to keep our children and vulnerable persons safe.
-We do not let civilians drive tanks on the street and we should not let automatic assault rifles to available for sale to the general public.neraAs a physician who are cannot tolerate watching the children of my community roll through my emergency room doors with firearm injuries any longer, I am urging you to help.
+When it comes to motor vehicles, we monitor speed, have safety seat requirements, car inspections, age restrictions and laws against drunk and impaired driving.
+We must impose similar restrictions on firearms to keep children and vulnerable persons safe.
+Automatic assault rifles should not be available to the general public.

+As a physician who are cannot tolerate watching the children of my community roll through my emergency room doors with firearm injuries any longer, I am urging you to help.
 Below are 9 essential proposals from the American College of Emergency Physicians.
-They preserve the rights of citizens to defend themselves and hunt using guns, have broad public support and have demonstrated efficacy in the US and other countries:
+They preserve the rights of citizens to defend themselves and hunt using guns, have broad public support and have demonstrated efficacy here and abroad.

 · Restrict the sale and ownership of weapons, munitions, and large-capacity magazines that are designed for military or law enforcement use.